javier7570/sigma/README.md

 # Sigma

-Library with some tools time series analisis.
+Library with some tools time series analysis.